What Circumstances Do Fair Housing Laws Protect?

 - Investigation on behalf of people alleging housing discrimination

 - Fair housing presentations to housing consumers, providers, and the general public

 Find Out More About Your Rights

-If you are not sure whether you have a fair housing or tenant-landlord question, call either agency.
-After talking with you, the counselor will suggest that you contact the other agency if that seems like an appropriate referral.
+If you are not sure whether you have a fair housing or tenant-landlord question, call either the Tenant Resource Center or Fair Housing Center.

 If you call the Tenant Resource Center, please have your lease available so we can help you know what your rights and remedies may be.
 In some cases you may be entitled for your landlord to pay you double damages, court costs, and/or reasonable attorney’s fees resulting from suing your landlord.